FTC Chair Khan plans key work on kids' data privacy online - KESQ

 AP Business Writer

 WASHINGTON (AP) — The head of the Federal Trade Commission says the agency is pushing a robust agenda of actions and policies to help safeguard children’s privacy online.
-The ongoing work will include toughened enforcement of a long-standing law governing kids’ online privacy and eying the algorithms used by social media platforms targeting young people.
-Lina Khan has headed the consumer-protection agency for a year.
-She called the issue of children’s privacy is enormously important and said the FTC is working protect children from data abuses.
-Around the country, parents’ concern has deepened over the impact of social media on kids.
+The ongoing work will include toughened enforcement of a long-standing law governing kids’ online privacy and eyeing the algorithms used by social media platforms targeting young people.
+Lina Khan has led the consumer-protection agency for a year.
+She calls the issue of children’s privacy enormously important and says the FTC is working to protect children from data abuses.
+Around the country, parents’ concerns have deepened over the impact of social media on kids.